muhmiauwau/ST-SuperObjective/README.md

 - Automatically identifies and tracks tasks that follow the current task
 - Prioritizes tasks in the same parent container as the current task
 - Control how many upcoming tasks are included in the prompt
-- View upcoming tasks in a dedicated popup
+- View upcoming tasks in a dedicated popup with enhanced UI
 - Purge tasks when no longer needed
 - Enable/disable including upcoming tasks in the prompt

-### Templates and Import/Export
+### Tasks, Templates, and Prompts and Import/Export

 - **Task Templates**: Save and load reusable task structures
 - **Export Tasks**: Save your current tasks to a JSON file
 - **Import Tasks**: Load tasks from a previously exported file
 - **Template Management**: Preview, rename, and delete templates
+- **Prompt Sets Export/Import**: Export and import custom prompt sets with custom filenames

 ### Statistics and History